glynj-bsquare/pullstring-js/docs/PullStringSDK.md

 project ID and a Request object specifying you API key.</p>
 <p>The Web API returns a Response object that can contain zero or more outputs,
 such as lines of dialog or behaviors.
-This Response object is passed to the callback as its sole parameter.</p>
+This Response object is passed to the onResponse callback as its sole parameter.</p>
 </dd>
 <dt><a href="#Request">Request</a></dt>
 <dd><p>Describe the parameters for a request to the PullString Web API.</p>